-NBA News: Toronto Raptors Are Looking For A New Coach & Master P Wants A Shot
+NBA News: Toronto Raptors Are Looking For A New Coach And Master P Wants A Shot

 There is another NBA player who Master P has helped develop.

 Toronto Raptors’ star DeMarr DeRozan is the most successful player to come from Master P’s tutelage.
 Master P and DeMarr DeRozan maintain a strong relationship.
-It may be enough for the Raptors to consider informally talking to Master P.
+It may be enough for the Raptors to consider informally talking to the rapper.

 Master P wants to be the head coach of the Toronto Raptors.
-While many people may scoff at the notion of Master P desire to coach, he has a fairly strong case when the discussion is strictly basketball based.
+While many people may scoff at the notion of Miller’s desire to coach, he has a fairly strong case when the discussion is strictly basketball based.